-Previously, because operating leases were not on the balance sheet, embedded leases little impact on the income statement since the expense was usually being straight-lined.
+Previously, because operating leases were not on the balance sheet, embedded leases had little impact on the income statement since the expense was usually being straight-lined.
 But now that all leases must be capitalized on the balance sheet, you need to:

 - Examine all contracts to find any embedded leases within them

 - Separate the lease components (for use of assets) from non-lease components (payments for the service) within the contract

 Identifying embedded leases and their components is a complex task that takes time, judgment, experience, and consistency.
 It is another area where you might want to enlist the help and guidance of an accounting advisor.